-Discontinued iPhones List: All The Models Apple KILLED
+Discontinued iPhones List 2023: All The Models Apple KILLED

 Discontinued iPhones List

-Here is a complete list of ALL the iPhones that have been discontinued by Apple – the list is up to date for 2022 as well, so we’ve taken into account the recent discontinuation of the iPhone 12 Pro and iPhone 12 Pro Max, following the launch of the iPhone 13.
+Here is a complete list of ALL the iPhones that Apple has discontinued – the list is up to date for 2023 as well.
+Apple has discontinued the iPhone 14 Pro and iPhone 14 Pro Max, along with the iPhone 13 Mini and iPhone 12, following the launch of the iPhone 15 series.
+These phones join the list of discontinued iPhones, such as the iPhone 12 series and iPhone 13 Pro series.

 - iPhone (1st Generation)